nicklockwood/layout/README.md

 * The binding mechanism relies on Objective-C runtime protocol detection, so it won't work for Swift protocols that aren't `@objc`-compliant.

-* If you have multiple views in your layout that all use the same delegate protocol, e.g. several `UIScrollView`s or several `UITextField`s then they will *all* be bound to the view controller.
+* If you have multiple views in your layout that all use the same delegate protocol, e.g. several `UIScrollView`s or several `UITextField`s, then they will *all* be bound to the view controller.
 If you are only interested in receiving events from some views and not others, you can either add logic inside the delegate method to determine which view is calling it, or explicitly disable the `delegate` properties of those views by setting them to `nil`:

     <UITextField delegate="nil"/>